getkyo/kyo/README.md

 }
 ```

-In the context of Scala 2, `kyo-direct` draws its macro implementation inspiration from [Monadless](https://github.com/monadless/monadless).
+In Scala 2, `kyo-direct` draws its macro implementation inspiration from [Monadless](https://github.com/monadless/monadless).
 For Scala 3, `kyo-direct` is constructed as a wrapper around [dotty-cps-async](https://github.com/rssh/dotty-cps-async).

+> Note: `defer` is currently the only macro in Kyo.
+All other features use regular language constructs.

 ## Core Effects